zainabyahya/react-components-task/README.md

 4. Add basic styling to your app.

-5. Test your application to ensure that the components rendered correctly.
+5. Test your application to ensure that the components are rendered correctly.

 6. Commit your code and push it to your GitHub repository.